-Looking at the results proposed by ParEgo (marked as black dots) after 40 samples in Fig.~\ref{fig:contour_botorch}, it is clear that for both sets of priors the algorithm seems to have had a clear focus on exploration, leading to a wide sampling of the search space.
-However, looking at Fig.~\ref{fig:contour_botorch:e2obj}, this can lead to situations where even though the global optimum has been found it was not fully exploited.
+Looking at the results proposed by ParEgo (marked as black dots) after 40 samples in Fig.~\ref{fig:contour_botorch}, it becomes evident that for both sets of priors the algorithm seems to have a clear focus on exploration, leading to a wide sampling of the search space.
+However, looking at the two examples, this can lead to situations where even though the global optimum was either not found (left column in Fig.~\ref{fig:contour_botorch}) or it was not fully exploited (right column in Fig.~\ref{fig:contour_botorch}).
 Furthermore, we argue that this focus on exploration is mainly a result of the definition of the EI as it does not consider any "negative improvement".
-Looking at Figs.~\ref{fig:contour_botorch:e1loss} and~\ref{fig:contour_botorch:e2loss}, it is clear that this can result in large parts of the acquisition function having no gradient.
+Looking at the topography of the EI for both examples in the last row of Fig.~\ref{fig:contour_botorch}, it becomes evident that this can result in large parts of the acquisition function having no non-zero gradient.
 We argue that this is not optimal when relying on gradient-based solvers, as the ParEgo implementation typically does.

-In comparison, if we look at the result of our proposed ARS-based approach in Fig.~\ref{fig:contour_ars}, it is clear that our competing local policies, visualized as lines with red crosses as their starting point, have become experts in solving the environment around their starting point and can therefore provide sound solutions even in regions without significant gradients.
-Therefore, compared to ParEgo, we observed less undirected exploration and a clearer focus on exploiting environmental knowledge, compare e.g. Fig.~\ref{fig:contour_ars:e2obj} and Fig.~\ref{fig:contour_botorch:e2obj}.
-However, despite this more pronounced focus on exploitation, our solver was still able to escape local minima when it fell into one, see Fig.~\ref{fig:contour_ars:e1obj}.
+In comparison, if we look at the result of our proposed ARS-based approach in Fig.~\ref{fig:contour_ars}, it can be seen that our competing local policies, visualized as lines with red crosses as their starting point, have become experts in solving the environment around their starting point and can therefore provide sound solutions even in regions without significant gradients.
+Therefore, compared to ParEgo, we observed a more directed exploration and a clearer focus on exploiting environmental knowledge, compared to Fig.~\ref{fig:contour_botorch}.
+However, despite this more pronounced focus on exploitation, due to the competing ensemble of agents, our solver was still able to consistently escape local minima, e.g. see Fig.~\ref{fig:contour_ars} (right col.).